 As with all plans for spring and summer 2020, the pandemic made this workshop impossible.
-Instead, we held a series of virtual workshops, starting in April 202.
-These workshops have continued and are now held on second and fourth Thursdays each month.
-As of August 2020, they are being co-hosted by Alan Rozenshtein (Minnesota) and Gus Hurwitz.
+Instead, we held a series of virtual workshops starting in April 2020.
+These workshops have continued and are now held about every other Wednesday afternoon.
+As of March 2021, they are being co-hosted by Alan Rozenshtein (Minnesota), Kyle Langvardt and Gus Hurwitz

 If you are interested in participating in this workshop series, either as a presenter or participant, please e-mail firstname.lastname@example.org.
 Please note that we try to maintain a relatively small number of participants in each workshop so that we can have a fruitful virtual discussion.

 A list of past and upcoming workshops is below - and more will be announced!

 - June 23, Afsaneh Rigot, Tech, Law and Human Rights: MENA LGBTQ Prosecutions Case Study

 - June 9, Asaf Lubin and João Marinotti, Equity and Self Help in Cyberspace: The Law on Court Authorized Hack-backs and Botnet Takedowns

 - May 26, Matt Wansley, The End of Accident Liability

 - April 28, Nizan Geslevich Packin, Show Me the (Data About the) Money!